agentguard-ai/TealTiger-Blogs/governance/cost/index.md

 Cost Governance defines how TealTiger ensures agentic AI systems operate within **explicit, enforceable financial boundaries**.

+The Cost Governance Hub defines **normative controls** for budget enforcement, usage predictability, rate limiting, and cost accountability in AI systems.

 In agentic systems, cost is not a passive billing outcome.
 Autonomous retries, branching plans, tool fan‑out, and model escalation can cause spend to grow non‑linearly at runtime.
 This hub focuses on **deterministic cost enforcement**, not post‑hoc spend analysis.

 ## What This Hub Covers